docker/docs/datacenter/ucp/2.1/guides/install/plan-production-install.md

 You can have a certificate for each controller, with a common SAN.
 As an example, on a three node cluster you can have:

-* engine01.docker.vm with SAN ducp.docker.vm
+* node1.company.example.org with SAN ucp.company.org
-* engine02.docker.vm with SAN ducp.docker.vm
+* node2.company.example.org with SAN ucp.company.org
-* engine03.docker.vm with SAN ducp.docker.vm
+* node3.company.example.org with SAN ucp.company.org

 Alternatively, you can also install UCP with a single externally-signed certificate for all controllers rather than one for each controller node.